Oxford Union: 2024: Kashmir independence debate

 On 14 November 2024, the Oxford Union Hosted a debate with the motion "This House Believes in the Independent State of Kashmir".
 The debate sparked wide controversy in Indian media.
 A protest was held outside the debate, opposing both the criticism of the territorial integrity of India and platforming speakers with alleged links to terrorism.
-A member interrupted the debate, accusing the President, Ebrahim Osman-Mowafy, of being "a Pakistani stooge", and posting a motion of no confidence against Mowafy.
+A member interrupted the debate, accusing the president, Ebrahim Osman-Mowafy, of being "a Pakistani stooge", and posting a motion of no confidence against Mowafy.
 In a statement, the Union emphasised its commitment to free speech and intellectual exchange, noting "We believe that debates should challenge ideas, engage with difficult subjects, and allow for the free expression of all viewpoints".
 The Motion of no confidence against Mowafy was unsuccessful, and the Union voted in favour of an independent state of Kashmir by a margin of 207 to 108.

 2024: Israeli genocide debate

-On 28 November 2024, the Oxford Union hosted a debate with the motion "This House Believes Israel is an Apartheid State Responsible for Genocide", voting in favour of the motion by a margin of 278–59.
+On 28 November 2024, the Oxford Union hosted a debate with the motion "This house believes Israel is an apartheid state responsible for genocide", voting in favour of the motion by a margin of 278–59.
 The debate sparked significant discourse from both pro-Palestinian and pro-Israeli groups.
-During the debate, one of the speakers for the opposition, Mosab Hassan Yousef, declared that Palestinians do not exist and accused many of the students in attendance of being "terrorists".